Judge Priest

 Judge Priest is a 1934 American comedy film starring Will Rogers.
-The film was directed by John Ford, produced by Sol M. Wurtzel in association with Fox Film, and based on humorist Irvin S. Cobb's character Judge Priest.
-The picture is set in post-reconstruction Kentucky and the supporting cast features Henry B. Walthall, Hattie McDaniel and Stepin Fetchit.
+The film was directed by John Ford, produced by Sol M. Wurtzel in association with Fox Film Corporation, and based on humorist Irvin S. Cobb's character Judge Priest.
+The picture is set in post-reconstruction Kentucky, with Tom Brown, Anita Louise, Henry Walthall, David Landau, and Stepin Fetchit in support.
 It was remade by Ford in 1953 as The Sun Shines Bright.

 Plot

-Personable Judge Priest (Will Rogers), known to his contemporaries as "Billy", presides over court in Fairfield, Kentucky in 1890, Jeff Poindexter is accused of chicken theft.
-Senator Horace Maydew, a rival in an election bid to the judge's seat, as well as the prosecuting attorney in Jeff's case, who after some distraction by Priest and the court onlookers, is found innocent.
+Personable Judge Priest (Will Rogers), known to his contemporaries as "Billy", presides over court in Fairfield, Kentucky, in 1890; Jeff Poindexter is accused of chicken theft.
+Senator Horace Maydew, a rival in an election bid to the judge's seat, is the prosecuting attorney in Jeff's case.
+After some distraction by Priest and the court onlookers, Jeff is found innocent.
 Priest befriends Jeff and goes fishing with him after court and hires him in his household.
 Priest's nephew, Jerome "Rome" Priest has just returned home after studying law and passing the bar, and attempts to rekindle his romance with Ellie May Gillespie, but she explains that she now has other interests.
 Rome's mother, Mrs. Caroline Priest, has made it her business to enforce propriety and makes it known that she is completely against a match between her son, Rome, and Ellie May, as the young woman's father has been absent and is unknown.
 Mrs. Priest is vocal about her hopes that Maydew's daughter, Virginia, would be a proper societal match for Rome, and pushes him in that direction.

-While visiting his late wife's grave, Priest takes note of local townsman, Bob Gillis, who places flowers on Ellie May's late mother's grave which later becomes relevant.
+While visiting his late wife's grave, Priest takes note of local townsman, Bob Gillis, who places flowers on Ellie May's late mother's grave.
 Uncouth barber, Flem Talley, has been courting Ellie May, but his unwelcome advances towards Ellie May makes it appear that he's not looking for her hand in marriage.

-Flem's barber shop is a busy place, both Priest and Gillis wait their turn as Flem jokes about his courtship with Ellie Mae not heading towards marriage because she "ain't got no Pa".
+Flem's barber shop is a busy place, both Priest and Gillis wait their turn as Flem jokes about his courtship of Ellie Mae not heading towards marriage because she "ain't got no Pa".
 Gillis is immediately offended and punches Flem in the face, knocking him down.
 Priest expresses his relative approval, which later becomes an argument of bias by Senator Maydew that forces Priest to recuse himself when Gillis is tried for assault.
 He is accused of assaulting Flem at the pool hall, when in fact Gillis was defending himself from an attack by Flem and two others.
 Rome is very enthusiastic about representing Gillis in court, as he will be Rome's first client as attorney.
 The Senator pushes hard for a guilty verdict, but Reverend Ashby Brand has information that will demonstrate Gillis' long standing good moral character which Priest helps to reveal as associate counsel for the defense.
-The identity of Ellie May's father is also revealed, which leads to Mrs. Priest's approval as a match for her son, Rome.
+The identity of Ellie May's father is also revealed, Gillis, which leads to Mrs. Priest's approval of Ellie May as a match for her son, Rome.